 IR thermograph of the fluke of a bottlenose dolphin.
 Warmer areas are shown in white and red, cooler areas in blue.
 (Taken from Baldacci et al. 2005)

 How Infrared (IR) Technology differs from "Night Vision” Technology

 IR detection is not to be confused with night vision technology.
 Night vision devices utilise image intensifying technology.
 They operate in near darkness by amplifying visible or near visible ultraviolet external radiation (0.4-1.0μm) from the moon or starlight and cannot operate in total darkness.
 They have also limited ability in fog, haze etc. This has limited the development of night-vision as a marine mammal mitigation tool.

 IR systems are limited by both biotic and abiotic factors.

-As temperature differences are essential for IR detection the marine mammals’ highly effective insulation will affect the scope for IR detection.
-This may be of particular importance if considering such technology for detection of species that live in extremely cold conditions for example the bowhead whale which will have highly insulated bodies.
-As mentioned above IR radiation detection is often to the areas of an animal’s bodies where insulation is less such as flukes, fins, blowhole and the blow itself.
+As temperature differences are essential for IR detection, marine mammals’ highly effective insulation may affect the scope for IR detection.
+This may be of particular importance if considering such technology for detection of species that live in extremely cold conditions, for example the bowhead whale, which will have highly insulated bodies.
+As mentioned above, IR radiation detection is often of the areas of an animal’s body where insulation is less such as flukes, fins, blowhole and the blow itself.
 Thermographic detections are thus dependent on the surfacing and diving behaviour of marine animals in the same manor that diving behaviour effects visual observations.
 Therefore the availability of a species must be accounted for when considering the detection rates acquired through IR systems.